nextgis/docs_ngweb/source/admin_tasks.rst

 * authenticated - authenticated Web GIS user under any account (but not guest)
 * everyone - all users including guests and authenticated

+By default, two non-removable system user groups are created in Web GIS:

+* Administrators - a group whose users have administrative rights
+* Editors - a group, whose users do not have access to the control panel, but have the rest of the system functionality

 **Permission** - defines allowed or denied action with the resource.
 There are the following types of permissions:

 * All resources: All permissions